 The Reserve's saltwater lagoons and adjacent wetland marshes offer prime bird-watching opportunities.
 Shallow and weather-protected, they attract numerous species of migratory waterfowl and shorebirds.

-[edit]The Admiralty Head Marine Preserve incorporates a nearshore kelp bed that grows upon a mix of rocks, boulders and ridges of hardpan and bedrock just north of Fort Casey State Park.
+- Admiralty Head Marine Preserve (just north of Fort Casey).
+This preserve incorporates a nearshore kelp bed that grows upon a mix of rocks, boulders and ridges of hardpan and bedrock.
 The uplands consist of eroding sandstone bluffs and the shoreline is primarily composed of cobble, pebble, and gravel.
-Most of the upland is adjacent to the Fort Casey Conference Center and also includes the northern portion of Fort Casey State Park.
+Most of the upland is adjacent to the Fort Casey Conference Center and also includes the northern portion of Fort Casey Historical State Park.
+Fish surveys have documented large rockfish, black rockfish, lingcod, and striped seaperch.
+The area is near a popular salmon fishing site and several species of salmon are expected to move in and out of the reserve.
+Other biological resources include a variety of encrusting organisms, red rock crab, sea stars, red sea cucumber, red sea urchins and green sea urchins.

-[edit]The Keystone Conservation Area is along the southern shore of Fort Casey State Park.
+[edit]The Keystone Conservation Area is along the southern shore of Fort Casey Historical State Park.
 It includes the eastern side of the jetty into Keystone Ferry harbor and extends eastward to the eastern row of pilings under the old military dock.
 The jetty is a man-made structure composed of large revetment boulders that creates high-relief, structurally complex habitat within the site.
 The area between the jetty and the old military dock has been used for disposal of dredge spoils from the ferry terminal in the past.
 The bottom is ungraded, mixed material that ranges from sand and broken shell through moderate sized cobble.

 The reserve extends from intertidal depths from the ordinary high water mark offshore to depths of 70 feet (mllw) or more.
 The offshore terminus of the jetty is subjected to strong tidal currents, and the cove to the east often has eddies that brings flotsam and jetsom on to the beach.
 A floating kelp bed composed of bull kelp occurs on the southeast margin of the jetty and may occur near the derelict pilings on the southeastern boundary of the reserve.
 Bladed kelps and foliose red algae occur on the boulders and cobbles in the photic zone of the conservation area.